July 17, 2018.

 Interested persons are invited to submit written data, views, and arguments concerning whether Amendment No. 1 to the proposed rule change is consistent with the Act.
 Comments may be submitted by any of the following methods:

-All submissions should refer to File Number SR-Phlx-2016-105.
+All submissions should refer to File No. SR-Phlx-2018-40.
 This file number should be included on the subject line if email is used.
 To help the Commission process and review your comments more efficiently, please use only one method.
-The Commission will post all comments on the Commission's Internet Web site (http://www.sec.gov/rules/sro.shtml).
+The Commission will post all comments on the Commission's internet website (http://www.sec.gov/rules/sro.shtml).
 Copies of the submission, all subsequent amendments, all written statements with respect to the proposed rule change that are filed with the Commission, and all written communications relating to the proposed rule change between the Commission and any person, other than those that may be withheld from the public in accordance with the provisions of 5 U.S.C.
-552, will be available for Web site viewing and printing in the Commission's Public Reference Room, 100 F Street NE., Washington, DC 20549 on official business days between the hours of 10:00 a.m. and 3:00 p.m.
-Copies of such filing also will be available for inspection and copying at the principal office of the Exchange.
-All comments received will be posted without change; the Commission does not edit personal identifying information from submissions.
-You should submit only information that you wish to make Start Printed Page 11971available publicly.
-All submissions should refer to File Number SR-Phlx-2016-105, and should be submitted on or before March 20, 2017.
+552, will be available for website viewing and printing in the Commission's Public Reference Room, 100 F Street NE, Washington, DC 20549, on official business days between the hours of 10:00 a.m. and 3:00 p.m.
+Copies of such filing will also be available for inspection and copying at the principal office of the Exchange.
+All comments received will be posted without change.
+Persons submitting comments are cautioned that we do not redact or edit personal identifying information from comment submissions.
+You should submit only information that you wish to make available publicly.
+All submissions should refer to File No. SR-Phlx-2018-40 and should be submitted on or before August 13, 2018.

 V. Accelerated Approval of Proposed Rule Change, as Modified by Amendment No. 1